URLComponents quietly decodes what you carefully encoded

 A real example

-Passing a URL as a query parameter is a common pattern in OAuth flows, deep linking, and analytics tracking:
+You’ll hit this whenever you pass a URL as a query parameter, like in OAuth flows, deep links, or analytics tracking:

 let originalURL = URL(string: "https://api.example.com/redirect?callback=https%3A%2F%2Fapp.example.com%2Fauth%3Ftoken%3Dabc123")!